fabianmoss/musictheory/docs/source/2_fundamentals1.rst

 Equivalences
 ~~~~~~~~~~~~

+Equivalences are related to certain invariances of how we conceive of tones and their relations.

 OPTIC

 Octave equivalence
 ++++++++++++++++++

+Octave equivalence seems to be a universal phenomenon (REF) and is likely even present in
+non-human mammals (REF).

 Octave equivalance considers all tones to be equivalent that are separated by one or
 multiple octaves, e.g C1, C2, C4, C10 etc. More precisely, all tones whose fundamental frequencies